timurrrr/ft86/mods/arbs.md

 ------------ | --------- | ------
 Karcepts 0.095 in | 64–109 lbs/in | Uses Karcepts end links.
 Has 7 intermediate positions between the listed rates.
 Discontinued?
 Karcepts 0.120 in | 71–122 lbs/in | Uses Karcepts end links.
 Has 7 intermediate positions between the listed rates.
 Discontinued?
 [Mann Engineering 13 mm](https://www.mann-engineering.com/products/mann-engineering-rear-adjustable-swaybar) | 36%, 21% and 0% **softer** than OE 14 mm bar | Requires a spacer between the subframe and the bushings, likely won't work on gen2 BRZs.
 Numbers estimated based on leverage at different holes.
+Karcepts at some point claimed that it's actually 43 lb/in, 53 lb/in, and 75 lb/in.
 [Cusco 14 mm (965 311 B14)](https://www.rallysportdirect.com/products/cus-965-311-b14-cusco-rear-sway-bar) | 27% **softer** than OE 14 mm bar | IIRC the number came from a Cusco catalog.
 Karcepts Solid | 84–142 lbs/in | Uses Karcepts end links.
 Has 7 intermediate positions between the listed rates.
 Discontinued?
 OE 2013-2016 Gen 1 14 mm | ~113 lbs/in